rajeshso/cordapp-helloworld/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# CorDapp Template
+# CorDapp HelloWorld

-Welcome to the CorDapp template.
+Welcome to the CorDapp HellowWorld.
 The CorDapp template is a stubbed-out CorDapp which you can use to bootstrap your own CorDapp projects.

 **This is the KOTLIN version of the CorDapp template.
 For the JAVA version click